UA program supporting school gardens now covers 19 campuses in Tucson

-The University of Arizona’s program does everything from providing workshops to sending UA students to help with the gardens at schools as well as assisting with grants to fund more projects.
+The program does everything, from providing workshops to sending UA students to help with the gardens at schools as well as assisting with grants to fund more projects.

 Sallie Marston co-founded the garden program in 2009, but said she didn’t realize how large it would eventually become.

-“I was a regular faculty member and I had a student approach me that wanted to do an independent study that involved a school garden and I agreed to do it," said Marston, the program's director.
-"Then more students found out about it and wanted me to include them, and other gardens, and then the food bank got in touch with me.
+“I was a regular faculty member and I had a student approach me that wanted to do an independent study that involved a school garden and I agreed to do it,” said Marston, the program’s director.
+“Then more students found out about it and wanted me to include them and other gardens.
+Then the food bank got in touch with me.
 The origin was not intentional.
 It just kind of happened.”

 By 2012, the independent study had become a regularly offered class at UA, with about 30 students.
-Today, Marston said they have to cap the class at 60 students per semester, and they go to schools from elementary to high schools.
+Today, Marston said they have to cap the class at 60 students per semester.
+The students then go to help at schools, from elementary to high schools.

-Moses Thompson, TUSD and UA school gardening coordinator, said the program is remarkable due to the close partnership between Tucson Unified School District — where most of the schools in the program are located — and the university, as continued buy-in and deep support is what most school garden organizations struggle to get.
+Moses Thompson, Tucson Unified School District and UA school gardening coordinator, said the program is remarkable due to the close partnership between TUSD — where most of the schools in the program are located — and the university, as continued buy-in and deep support is what most school garden organizations struggle to get.

 “I honestly think it’s pivotal and it represents change within the institution and investment within the institution,” Thompson said.
 “The UA Community and School Garden Program isn’t just an outside service that comes in and leaves.
 It’s an embedded partnership where the district is a deeply invested stakeholder.”